Representable tangent structures for affine schemes: Tangentoids

 where $\iota_j\colon D \to D \x D$ are the injection maps of the coproduct.
 From involutivity, we also get that $c \o \iota_2=\iota_1$.
 However, symmetry isomorphism $\sigma$ also satisfies $\sigma \o \iota_1 = \iota_2$ and $\sigma \o \iota_2 = \iota_1$.
 Then by the universal property of coproducts, it follows that $c = \sigma$.
 Thus, every tangentoid is symmetric. \end{proof}

 \begin{corollary} Every tangentoid in the coCartesian monoidal category $\cAlg_R$ is symmetric. \end{corollary}

-On the other hand, it is natural to wonder if a similar simplification occurs for tangentoids in a category with finite products.
-It turns out that for Cartesian monoidal categories (namely, symmetric monoidal categories whose monoidal product is a product and the unit is a terminal object), the only tangentoids are terminal objects.
+It is natural to wonder if a similar simplification occurs for tangentoids in a category with finite products.
+It turns out that for Cartesian monoidal categories (which are symmetric monoidal categories whose monoidal product is a product and the unit is a terminal object), the only tangentoids are terminal objects.

 \begin{proposition} The only tangentoid (up to unique isomorphism) in a Cartesian monoidal category is the terminal object. \end{proposition} \begin{proof} Let $D$ be a tangentoid in a Cartesian monoidal category.
 We need to show that $D$ is isomorphic to the monoidal unit $I$, which is a terminal object.
 By the universal property of the terminal object, the projection morphism $p\colon D \to I$ must be the unique morphism from $D$ to $I$.
-Now by Lemma~\ref{lemma:rosicky-tangentoids}, the following diagram is a triple equalizer:
+By Lemma~\ref{lemma:rosicky-tangentoids}, the following diagram is a triple equalizer